desync-labs/fathom-dao-smart-contracts/docs/SCENARIOS-INSTRUCTIONS.md

 Please be aware that each unit scripts need adjustment as per need and must be checked before performing execution
 3. Finally create a .env file And setup the environment you want to work on:

-So write either of following:
+So setup by writing either of following in the .env file

 ```
 NODE_ENV=dev